henry-diaz/snack_store_api/README.md

 * **credentials.yml.enc.template** to **credentials.yml.enc**
 * **master.key.template** to **master.key**

-With this change we can now edit these vars, runnig the command:
+With this change we can now edit these vars, running the command:

 `EDITOR=nano rails credentials:edit`

 This file is a yml one, edit these vars and save the file.
-For example, the amazon s3 credentials are in this file, you can always change the bucket name and region in the **config/storage.yml**.
+For example, the amazon s3 credentials are in this file (you can change the bucket name and region in the **config/storage.yml**) as well as smtp credentials.

 ## Test users

 Cuenta de usuario
 usuario@prueba.com
 Test1234

 Cuenta de administrador
 admin@prueba.com
 1234test